microsoft/DirectX-Specs/d3d/D3D12_Video_Encoding_AV1.md

 Used to calculate D3D12_FEATURE_DATA_VIDEO_ENCODER_SUPPORT1.SuggestedLevel in codecs that have subregions constraints per level and used for related validation with the new flag D3D12_VIDEO_ENCODER_VALIDATION_FLAG_SUBREGION_LAYOUT_DATA_NOT_SUPPORTED.

+*MaxQualityVsSpeed*

+Reported by driver.
+Used as the maximum value allowed for the `QualityVsSpeed` parameter in the rate control structures.
+When `D3D12_VIDEO_ENCODER_SUPPORT_FLAG_RATE_CONTROL_QUALITY_VS_SPEED_AVAILABLE` is not reported, this value must be reported as zero.

 ### 3.1.39.
 STRUCT: D3D12_FEATURE_DATA_VIDEO_ENCODER_RESOLUTION_SUPPORT_LIMITS
 ```C++